Stereolab: 2002–2010: Death of Hansen, later releases and hiatus

 On 9 December 2002, Hansen was killed when hit by a truck while riding her bicycle in London.
 She was 36.
 Writer Pierre Perrone said that her "playful nature and mischievous sense of humour came through in the way she approached the backing vocals she contributed to Stereolab and the distinctive harmonies she created with Sadier."
 For the next few months, Stereolab lay dormant as the members grieved.
 They eventually decided to continue.
 Future album and concert reviews would mention the effects of Hansen's absence.

 The EP Instant 0 in the Universe (October 2003) was recorded in France, and was Stereolab's first release following Hansen's death.
 Music journalist Jim DeRogatis said that the EP marked a return to their earlier, harder sound—"free from the pseudo-funk moves and avant-garde tinkering that had been inspired by Chicago producer Jim O'Rourke".

 Stereolab's eighth album, Margerine Eclipse, was released on 27 January 2004 with generally positive reviews, and peaked at number 174 on the US Billboard 200.
 The track "Feel and Triple" was written in tribute to Hansen; Sadier said, "I was reflecting on my years with her ... reflecting on how we sometimes found it hard to express the love we had for one another."
 Sadier continued, "Our dedication to her on the album says, 'We will love you till the end', meaning of our lives.
 I'm not religious, but I feel Mary's energy is still around somewhere.
 It didn't just disappear."
 The Observers Molloy Woodcraft gave the album four out of five stars, and commented that Sadier's vocal performance as "life- and love-affirming", and the record as a whole as "Complex and catchy, bold and beatific."
 Kelefa Sanneh commented in Rolling Stone that Margerine Eclipse was "full of familiar noises and aimless melodies".
 Margerine Eclipse was Stereolab's last record to be released on American label Elektra Records, which shut down that same year.
 Future material would be released on Too Pure, the same label which had released some of the band's earliest material.

 The group released six limited-edition singles in 2005 and 2006, which were anthologised in the 2006 compilation Fab Four Suture, and contained material which Mark Jenkins thought continued the brisker sound of the band's post-Hansen work.
 By June 2007, Stereolab's line-up comprised Tim Gane, Lætitia Sadier, Andy Ramsay, Simon Johns, Dominic Jeffrey, Joseph Watson, and Joseph Walters.
 In 2008, the band issued their next album under the label 4AD titled, Chemical Chords, which "[downplays] their arsenal of analog synths in favor of live instrumentation".
-The release was followed by an autumn tour in Europe, the United States and Canada.

-In February 2009, they toured Australia as part of the St Jerome's Laneway Festival.